 And here is something else cool.
 Kids earn badges while they learn new skills!
 The badges are digital or you can purchase a real patch for them to collect.
 Real badges are a great way to recognize their achievements in the real world and have conversations around your child’s interest.
 I remember earning badges as a Girl Scout and I loved receiving that token as reinforcement of a job well done!

-A Safe Learning Community For Kids
+A Safe Place For Kids Learning DIY Skills

 Yes, there may be other places you can find DIY videos for kids but what I really love about DIY.org is that it is the best place.
 I say that because it is curated and moderated for safety.
 Plus, it is ad-free so you kids can focus on what they are learning.